mxagar/nlp_guide/NLP_Guide.md

 ##### Model & Training Details

 - `K = 3` hops/steps or layers were used.
-- Tyically, the answr is a single words, but sometimes several.
+- Tyically, the answer is a single words, but sometimes several.
 - Some sentences in the story are irrelevant for the answer; the relevant ones are called **support** and the model detects them.
 - The sentences are represented initially as bags of words; each sentence `x_i` in a story is transformed in `m_i` by summing all the vector representations of all words after applying the embedding.
 - In order to preserve the order aspect of the words in a sentence and the temporal aspect of the sentences in a story, some weights/encoding are applied element-wise to the summations.